CudoVentures/cudo-compute-docs/src/start/building-vms.md

 ![img](./createvm1.png)

-You can now enter your preferred name for the VM and choose the CPU, RAM and size of the initial disk by using the appropiate sliders.
+You can now enter your preferred name for the VM and choose the CPU, RAM and size of the initial disk by using the appropriate sliders.

 ![img](./createvm2.png)